caramel and cashews

 • Vegetable oil - Don't misunderstand me when I say this (because I do LOVE butter) but vegetable oil keeps a sweet bread or muffin very moist!

-• Eggs - To bind
+• Eggs - To bind the ingredients for a soft texture.

 • Baking powder & soda - For rise!